 Non-hierarchical polyamory is the practice of having multiple relationships with people who are not ranked in order of importance.
+In other words, all partners are implicitly labeled as primary.
 As people who practice non-hierarchical polyamory do not think any person they are having one intimate relationship with is more important than another, they do not allow any intimate relationship they have to limit another intimate relationship.

 Non-hierarchical polyamory should not be confused with relationship anarchy.
 People who practice relationship anarchy reject hierarchies for all social relationships – intimate and platonic – not just intimate relationships.

 Non-hierarchical polyamory has been enjoying a bit of a moment in the 2020s, having gained serious traction on TikTok.

 People that practice non-hierarchical polyamory do not usually have the same rules governing their relationships that people in traditional hierarchical polyamorous relationships do.
 For example, no partner has the right to veto another partner when practicing non-hierarchical polyamory.
 That’s because there is no primary relationship that must be satisfied above others.
 Instead, people who practice non-hierarchical polyamory simply try to keep themselves and the people they are involved with happy, often without formal structures or guidelines.